 You would think that a victory for Jack Phillips at the U.S. Supreme Court would have been enough to deter the Colorado Civil Rights Commission from showing hostility toward him and his religious beliefs.
 But you would be wrong.

 Jack Phillips, owner of Masterpiece Cakeshop, faced a second round of harassment for simply running his business according to his faith.

 For over six years, Colorado had been on a crusade to crush Jack because officials on the commission were hostile to his religious beliefs.

-The same day the Supreme Court agreed to hear Jack’s first case in June 2017, a local attorney and LGBT activist contacted Jack’s shop and requested a cake with a pink and blue design celebrating that attorney’s transition from male to female.
+On the same day the Supreme Court agreed to hear Jack’s first case in June 2017, a local attorney and LGBT activist contacted Jack’s shop and requested a cake with a pink and blue design celebrating that attorney’s “transition” from male to female.
 After Jack declined, the attorney who requested the pink and blue cake filed a complaint with the state of Colorado challenging Jack’s decision.

 Despite the 7-2 ruling against the state in Masterpiece Cakeshop v.
 Colorado Civil Rights Commission, and despite the facts suggesting that the requested cake was an apparent setup, Colorado doubled down on its hostility toward Jack’s religious beliefs by filing a formal administrative complaint against him.

 But the commission’s overt hostility again led to its downfall—and justice for Jack.
 Let’s look at how that happened.